Dream Use in Counseling

 Participants Helping professionals including mental health counselors, social workers, creative art therapists, marriage and family therapists and clergy.

 Total CEs Nine for LMHCs and LCATs.
 Continuing education certificate available for others.
 Attendance at all sessions is mandatory for CEs.
-Class will be rescheduled for inclement weather only.

 Objectives: After this workshop clinicians will:

 - Be able to identify multiple methods of deciphering dream language.

 - Experience the power of sharing one's own dream in a group setting and receiving input.